textpattern/textpattern/README.md

 * `textpattern-website` (for websites built with Textpattern)
 * `textpattern-development` (for development resources)

-## Additonal dev tools
+## Additional development tools

-Various components used in Textpattern CMS (such as the bundled themes and language translations) are maintained in standalone repositories for easier development.
-We have a simple dev toolset built on [Node.js](https://nodejs.org/) to easily pull the distribution files of those repositories into the core as and when required.
+Various components used in Textpattern CMS (such as the bundled themes and language translations) are maintained in standalone repositories.
+We have a simple development toolset built on [Node.js](https://nodejs.org/) to pull the distribution files of those repositories into the core as required.

 You can install Node.js using the [installer](https://nodejs.org/en/download/) or [package manager](https://nodejs.org/en/download/package-manager/).

-You can pull the following components from the command line, like so:
+You can then pull the following components from the CLI, like so:

 ```ShellSession
 npm run get-default-theme